-Horses also benefit from the reading sessions.
-They appear to demonstrate interest and intrigue with picture books.
-For instance, Pepper, a retired 29 year old horse, loved looking at a giraffe in the book, Giraffe's Can't Dance, and Romeo (an orphaned colt), loved looking at a little bunny in the story, Good Night, Bunny.
+Horses also benefit.
+They love picture books!
+For instance, Pepper, a retired 29 year old horse, was transfixed with a giraffe in, Giraffes Can't Dance, and Romeo (an orphaned colt), loved looking at a little bunny in, Good Night, Bunny.
 In fact, when I tried to turn the page, he neighed as if to say "Hey!
 I like that page."
 Experiences like these provide not only social and mental stimulation, but also an overall sense of well-being for horses who often languish in their stalls most of the day.